Safe and Quality Healthcare for all South Africans

 Director: Governance, Strategy and Board Secretariat

-Motatetsi Johannes Mantsho (B Juris and LLB) is an admitted Advocate of the High Court.
-He has worked as a Restitution Consultant and Planner for the then Department of Land Affairs and Land and Agricultural Policy Centre, Judge’s Associate in the Labour Court, Legal Administration Officer for several government Departments, State Law Advisor in the Offices of the Premier in Gauteng and Limpopo and a Board Secretary for two Public Entities of government.
+Adv Motatetsi Johannes Mantsho (B Juris and LLB) is an admitted Advocate of the High Court.
+He has worked as a Judge’s Associate in the Labour Court, Legal Administration Officer for several government Departments, State Law Advisor in the Offices of the Premier in Gauteng and Limpopo and a Board Secretary for two Public Entities of government.
 He is an astute lawyer with considerable experience in the provision of legal advisory services within government (drafting, editing and amending of legislation and contracts) and corporate governance.
 He has completed the following courses: Management Development Program with the Universities of Pretoria and WITS, Legal writing UCT, Legislative Drafting JHB, King III on Good Corporate Governance for Directors and Company Secretaries IOD.
 He also served as a member of the Ministerial Advisory Committee on Medico Litigation and as a Secretariat for the Independent Ad Hoc Tribunal established by the Minister of Health to adjudicate on appeals against the recommendations of the Health Ombud in relation to the death of mentally ill patients in Gauteng: Life Esidimeni.
 He also served as a member of the Ministerial Advisory Committee on Medico Litigation and as a Secretariat for the Independent Ad Hoc Tribunal regarding appeals lodged against the recommendations of the Health Ombud in relation to death of mentally ill patients in Gauteng: Life Esidimeni.

-He is currently employed as the Executive Manager Legal Services and Board Secretariat by the Office of Health Standards Compliance.
+He is accredited as a Mediator by the Mediation in Motion in conjunction with the University of Cape Town.
+Currently Adv Mantsho is employed as the Executive Manager Legal Services and Board Secretariat by the Office of Health Standards Compliance.

 Ms Helen Phetoane